themillipede/music-generation-project/README.md

 # music-generation-project

-This is a generative music project based on jazz lead sheets, with with the aim of producing original jazz music in lead sheet format.
+This is a generative music project based on jazz lead sheets (which use a simple format comprising just melodies and chord symbols), with the aim of producing original jazz music in lead sheet format.